Blog

 Why not to label someone as shy

 Labels often divide opinion.
-For some, they offer reassurance — an explanation for why we feel or behave in certain ways.
+For some, they offer reassurance, an explanation for why we feel or behave in certain ways.
 For others, they can feel restrictive, misunderstood, or even painful.

 For me, one such label was “the shy one.”
-From early childhood through my young adult years, those words followed me — in classrooms, family gatherings, and social settings.
+From early childhood through my young adult years, those words followed me... in classrooms, family gatherings, and social settings.
 For others, it was probably a harmless observation, but for me, it shaped how I saw myself and how I believed others saw me.

-Here’s what I’ve learned about being labelled “shy,” the lasting impact it had, and what might have helped instead.
+In this blog I discuss being labelled “shy,” the lasting impact it had, and what might have helped instead.

 © Shyne Through